monero-classic/monero-gui-old/README.md

    Where ```%MSYS_ROOT%``` will be ```c:\msys32``` if your host OS is x86-based or ```c:\msys64``` if your host OS is x64-based

-6. Install the latest version of boost, specifically the required static libraries
+6. Install the latest version of boost, specificly the required static libraries
     ```
     cd
     wget http://sourceforge.net/projects/boost/files/boost/1.63.0/boost_1_63_0.tar.bz2